 What about the global South then?
 Try a similar exercise.
 In 1950 population P was about 2 billion.
-By 1970 it was around 3 billion and by 2000 5 billion.
+By 1970 it was around 3 billion and by 2000 5.5 billion.
 It is certainly growing, but the rate is clearly slowing, and it is expected to level off at 7-8 billion by the end of the century.
 Average affluence A is of course low by North standards, but (with some notable exceptions) growing faster than that of the North, more than 5% a year.
 In the year 2000 average A was about one tenth of that in the North.

-8schanges in the ‘South’.
+Figure 8 shows Affluence, Population and Technological changes in the ‘South’.